A big thanks to Napa Valley Wine Train for hosting my family on its seasonal Santa Train. This review was not sponsored.

 The seasonal Santa Train in Napa Valley is a favorite for Santa Claus lovers.
 Modeled after the Polar Express, passengers take a 90-minute round trip train ride up to the “North Pole” to receive a small gift and treats.
 Santa Claus also circles through the train twice for hugs, high fives, and lots of photos.

-These train rides depart each evening November 18 to December 29, excluding Christmas Eve and Christmas Day.
+These train rides depart twice each evening November 19 to December 28, excluding Christmas Eve and Christmas Day.
 Ticket prices begin at $49 each.

 What to expect at the Napa Santa Train Station: